Join the NSW RFS

-You must reside in NSW (Australia) and must live in reasonable proximity to a brigade in order to respond in a timely manner.
+- You must live in reasonable proximity to a NSW RFS brigade in order to respond in a timely manner.

-The first step is to determine whether volunteering with the NSW RFS is right for you.
-We encourage you to attend open days, information sessions and events at your local brigade where volunteers can help you decide.
+- Have a think about if the NSW RFS is right for you.
+Where you can, try and attend open days, information sessions and speak to your local brigade where current volunteers can help you decide.